 Help Us Stop America's Wolf Slaughter

-Spring 2014 - Over 2,760 wolves have been slaughtered in just five states since partial delisting occurred in 2011.
-This is truly tragic, but we have all been given a great opportunity to take the government to task for their flawed and biased plan to further remove protections for the gray wolf across the nation.
+Over 2,800 wolves have been slaughtered in just five states since partial delisting occurred in 2011.
+This is truly tragic, and we have been taking the government to task for their flawed and biased plan to further remove protections for the gray wolf across the nation.

 We are not alone in our thinking.
 In February an independent peer review panel rejected the U.S. Fish & Wildlife Service's delisting proposal, saying it is not supported by the best available science and would be premature.